Gray Matter vs White Matter

 White matter disease

-As James Balm phrases it in his article for the BMC, white matter tracts are the subways of the brain, vital connections that ensure the smooth operation of our nervous system.
+As James Balm phrases it in this article, white matter tracts are the subways of the brain, vital connections that ensure the smooth operation of our nervous system.
 As such, disease that affects our white matter can disrupt this nerve signal transit and can be a serious issue.

 - Multiple sclerosis – In multiple sclerosis (MS) the white fatty myelin coating around axons is destroyed, leading to motor or sensory disruption.
 In relapsing-remitting multiple sclerosis, this myelin can be repaired and lost multiple times.
 In progressive multiple sclerosis, axonal damage is followed by neuron death, which is irreversible.